Honolulu Affordable Housing on Oahu: Your Guide to What, Why, and if you Qualify

 It depends.
 The developer has some say so in setting the price but ultimately it's a function of the Honolulu Area Median Income(AMI).
 Please refer to the specific project pages above to reference unit pricing.

-If you would like to be the first to know about future New Condo and/or Affordable Housing opportunities, register on the Interest List below!
+If you would like to be notified about future New Honolulu Condo and/or Affordable Housing opportunities, register on the Interest List below!